An inside look into Patrick Mahomes’ private jet - NewsBreak

 Along with Mahomes, Airshare also has partnered with the Chiefs for about 10 years to bring in some high-value free agents and draft picks.

 “We’re getting a call, late night text in the middle of the night saying ‘Hey, we need you to pick up someone.
 They won’t tell us who a lot of times, it’s a little bit smoke and mirrors of where and when.
-It’s fun once we see them land in an Airshare plane and who gets off of it.”End Zone Extra: Sign up to get our weekly Kansas City Chiefs newsletter
+It’s fun once we see them land in an Airshare plane and who gets off of it.”Report: Missourians have 5th-worst lung health in the US

 Airshare started in Wichita in 2000, moved to KC in 2005 and is the tenth largest private jet operator with more than 50 private jets all over the country.
 The next step for the company: expansion.